The Classic (Shinhwa album): Album and music video

-Release and reception
+Release

 The album was released as a limited edition of 40,000 copies, in a black tin case with a 100-page colour photo book and lyrics book, with photos by Zo Sun-hee.
 It was sold out on 8 May 2013, the day pre-order started, with the server of Synnara Music crashing for over an hour due to overwhelming web traffic.
 To meet the demand Shinhwa Company announced the release of a regular Thanks Edition, with pre-orders available from 10 May, released on 21 May.
-The regular edition is smaller with a paper out-box emblazoned with Shinhwa′s official logo and also contain a 100-page photobook by photographer Zo Sun-hee.
+The regular edition is smaller with a paper out-box emblazoned with Shinhwa's official logo and also contain a 100-page photobook by photographer Zo Sun-hee.

 On 13 May, individual teaser photos of Jun Jin and Andy were released, along with a behind-the-scenes video of the photo shoot for the album cover with photographer Zo Sun-hee.
 This was followed by photos of Kim Dong-wan and Shin Hye-sung on 14 May, and a video of the recording process for the album, with the final photos of Eric and Lee Min-woo the following day, as well as another video showing the making-of footage for "This Love" music video.